 Information for tenants

 The council is responsible for enforcing HMO standards, so if you are a tenant living in a HMO and feel there are any unreasonable hazards which your private landlord is not dealing with, please report it.

 Or you can contact Gloucester City Council on 01452 396396 or email email@example.com

-Your landlord must have a licence for all HMO properties which have three or more storeys and are occupied by five or more people forming two or more households.
+Your landlord must have a licence for all HMO properties that are occupied by five or more people forming two or more households.

 We have produced a HMO licence guide for tenants so that you are aware of the standards and conditions landlords must meet with regards to HMO properties.